joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/ExpressionOperandTypes.md

 [Link to the file](/api/ExpressionEvaluatorForDotNet.ExpressionOperandTypes.html)

 A class used internally for identifying types for an expression.

-Three properties are exposed
+Properties

-- LeftOperandType: The ExpressionType of the left operand of the expression
+- [LeftOperandType](/api/ExpressionEvaluatorForDotNet.ExpressionOperandTypes.html#ExpressionEvaluatorForDotNet_ExpressionOperandTypes_LeftOperandType): The [ExpressionType](/api/ExpressionEvaluatorForDotNet.ExpressionType.html) of the left operand of the expression.
-- RightOperandType: The ExpressionType of the right operand of the expression
+- [RightOperandType](/api/ExpressionEvaluatorForDotNet.ExpressionOperandTypes.html#ExpressionEvaluatorForDotNet_ExpressionOperandTypes_RightOperandType): The [ExpressionType](/api/ExpressionEvaluatorForDotNet.ExpressionType.html) of the right operand of the expression.
-- ExpressionType: The ExpressionType of the expression
+- [ExpressionType](/api/ExpressionEvaluatorForDotNet.ExpressionOperandTypes.html#ExpressionEvaluatorForDotNet_ExpressionOperandTypes_ExpressionType): The [ExpressionType](/api/ExpressionEvaluatorForDotNet.ExpressionType.html) of the expression.